 Madame Flavour‘s Jasmine & Pear: A delicate green tea with a fruity floral bouquet of—no surprises here—jasmine and pear.
 Would you believe I first tried this tea as part of a random National Young Writers’ Festival goodie bag?
 It was the year I came third in the Spelling Bee.
 I consoled myself with a hot cup of sweet Madame and have been doing so ever since.

 McIver’s Mexican Mango Chilli: A piquant blend of black tea, cactus blossoms, amaranth, mango bits, pomegranate blossoms and chilli pods.
 Yes it’s spicy, but it also has a surprising sweetness that makes this an interesting tea to sip.

 T2‘s Gorgeous Geisha: This green tea with strawberries is beautifully fruity with a top note that sings to those with a sweet tooth.
 One of T2’s most popular flavours, for good reason.

-Teadrop‘s Honeydew melon: Green tea with honeydew pieces and apricot flavour.
+Teadrop‘s Honeydew Green: Green tea with honeydew pieces and apricot flavour.
 Another fruity concoction to hit the sweet part of your palate (do you see a trend in my favourite flavoured/blended teas?).
 The leaves are of high quality and unfurl after infusion.
-I’m a bit sad Teadrop doesn’t let regular punters buy it loose-leaf any more, though it comes in pyramid bags.

 The Tea Centre‘s Autumn Spice: A warming mix of black tea, orange peel, apple flavour, rose flowers, cinnamon & cloves, a well-combined blend of fruit and spice.
 As its name suggests, this is a perfect tea for cooler days (…or over-air-conditioned offices).